tash02/ruby-music-library/README.md

 But if we take a second to think about it, wouldn't a hash make sense?
 Every artist in your library would be a key, and the value would be their songs.

 In this lab, we're going to build the inner workings of our very own music library program.
-In terminal, run `learn` to run the tests and check your work.
+In terminal, run `rspec` to run the tests and check your work.
 Remember, the tests are written as guidelines for how your code should operate.

 ### Step 1: